Crucifixion in the arts: Popular music

 The 1970 rock opera Jesus Christ Superstar by Tim Rice and Andrew Lloyd Webber ends with Jesus' crucifixion.

-The cover art of Tupac Shakur's album The Don Killuminati: The 7 Day Theory features an image of Tupac being crucified on a cross.
-He stated that the image was not a mockery of Christ; rather, it showed how he was being "crucified" by the media.
-Multiple Marilyn Manson videos such as "I Don't Like The Drugs But The Drugs Like Me" and "Coma White" feature crucifixion imagery, often oddly staged in surreal modern or near modern-day settings.
+The cover art of Tupac Shakur's album The Don Killuminati: The 7 Day Theory features an image of Shakur being crucified.
+The artist who created the image, Ronald Brent, stated that the idea for the image was Shakur's, and that the "crucifixion was supposed to be a statement about race and what it felt like to be young, rich and black in America."
+Marilyn Manson often utilises crucifixion imagery, oddly staged in surreal modern or near modern-day settings.
 The Norwegian black metal band Gorgoroth had several people on stage affixed to crosses to give the appearance of crucifixion at a now infamous concert in Kraków, and repeated this act in the music video for "Carving a Giant."
-In 2006, singer Madonna opened a concert held near Vatican City with a mock crucifixion, complete with a crown of thorns.
+In 2006, singer Madonna opened a provocative concert held near Vatican City with an onstage crucifixion, complete with a crown of thorns, which was also labeled as a move to bring attention to the issue of African children dying of AIDS.